-- o Environmental and Social Management Frameworks.
-(ESMF, all project components) The ESMF guides environmental and social assessment requirements and development of management and mitigation measures once the alignment has been further confirmed. - o Stakeholder Engagement Plan (SEP, all project components).
-This document, which has been prepared for the whole project, including components prepared prior to appraisal and those developed after appraisal; given the majority of the stakeholders are similar and to provide a whole of project approach to consultation activities. - o Environmental Social Management Plan (ESMP, sub-components 1.1 and 1.2) for the repair and rehabilitation of key road sections and the new construction of 127km priority local roads, this plan outlines the mitigation and management measures for this component. - o Labor Management Procure (LMP, all project components) this document including a labor grievance redress mechanism, outlines labor requirements for the project. - o Resettlement Policy Framework (RPF, sub-components 1.1 and 1.2).
+- o Stakeholder Engagement Plan (SEP, all project components).
+This document, which has been prepared for the whole project, including components prepared prior to appraisal and those developed after appraisal; given the majority of the stakeholders are similar and to provide a whole of project approach to consultation activities. - o Environmental Social Management Plan (ESMP, sub-components 1.1 and 1.2) for the repair and rehabilitation of key road sections and the upgrading of 51km priority local roads, this plan outlines the mitigation and management measures for this component. - o Labor Management Procure (LMP, all project components) this document including a labor grievance redress mechanism, outlines labor requirements for the project. - o Resettlement Policy Framework (RPF, sub-components 1.1 and 1.2).
 The RPF guides the assessment and compensation requirements for the project, it is contained as an Annex to the above mentioned ESMF. - o Resettlement Plan (RP, sub-components 1.1 and 1.2).
 In case land acquisition or restrictions to access to income resources in unavoidable RAPs will be prepared.
 The RAPs would outline the process and compensation that will be followed by the project.